-Each year SSP hires about 40 young adults who dedicate nine and a half weeks of their summer to working with the volunteers that attend SSP.
+Each year SSP hires about 40 young adults who dedicate up to ten weeks of their summer to working with the volunteers that attend SSP.
 Most of them attended SSP themselves when they were youth, and more than half have served as staff before.